CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

 In this task, you will be configuring Azure Monitor container insights for the Unmonitored AKS cluster.

-1. Navigate back to Azure Portal in the browser and search for **Monitor**.
+1. Navigate back to Azure portal in the browser and search for **Monitor**.

 1. Select **Monitor** from the list.